wptrainingteam/learn-wp-content/tutorials/php-version-compatibility-testing.md

 These commands will alias the `develop` branch of PHPCompatibility to a 9.x version which is within the allowed range for PHPCompatibility.

-Once PHPCompatibility 10 is out, it should be possible to update the PHPCompatibilityWP version constraint from "*" to "^3.0", which will depend on version 10 of PHPCompatibility.
+Once PHPCompatibility 10 is out, it should be possible to update the PHPCompatibilityWP version constraint to "^3.0", which will depend on version 10 of PHPCompatibility.

 #### Considerations